Musical and Pedagogical Manifestations and Transformation of Confucianism and Daoism

 Victor Fung is Professor of Music Education, Director of Center for Music Education Research, and Coordinator of PhD Program at the University of South Florida, Tampa.
 His books, A Way of Music Education: Classic Chinese Wisdoms (2018) and Music for Life: Music Participation and Quality of Life of Senior Citizens (2016, with Lisa Lehmberg) are published by Oxford University Press.
 His latest projects include Asian philosophies of music education, world music preference, meanings of music participation, and senior citizens’ music participation and quality of life.
 He has served as a Board Member for the International Society for Music Education, the College Music Society, and Florida Music Education Association.
 He has edited, published in, and reviewed for numerous professional journals in the field.
 He has given over a hundred presentations at various universities and professional conferences across five continents.
 He is a Fulbright Research Scholar in Japan (2018).

-The FMEA Professional Development Conference and All-State Ensembles are sponsored in part by the State of Florida, Department of State, Division of Cultural Affairs and the Florida Council on Arts and Culture.
+The FMEA Professional Development Conference and All-State Ensembles are sponsored in part by the State of Florida, Department of State, Division of Arts and Culture, and the Florida Council on Arts and Culture.